Scoliosis Screening and Treatment

 You’ve probably never heard of scoliosis, but by the time you’ve finished reading this page, you’ll not only know what it is, you’ll be able to recognize it and also perform a simple, minute-long test to determine if your child has this potentially disfiguring spine defect.

 Scoliosis is a sideways curvature of the spine (illustration 1).
 A normal spine is straight when viewed from behind.
-Any time the spine deviates (to one side or the other) form its upright position, there’s the possibility of scoliosis.
+Any time the spine deviates (to one side or the other) from its upright position, there’s the possibility of scoliosis.

 Severe cases of scoliosis may affect the heart and lungs.
 When the degree of spinal curvature is great, the ribs on the concave side of the curve collapse toward each other, and the ribs on the convex side flare apart.
 This obvious posture deformity may ultimately contribute to cardiopulmonary problems.

-Mothers used to notice scoliosis (although they didn’t know what to call it) when they tried, but failed, to even the hems on their daughter’s dresses.
+Mothers used to notice scoliosis (although they didn’t know what to call it) when they tried but failed, to even the hems on their daughter’s dresses.
 Today, there’s an easier way to test and it works for boys as well as girls.

 Here’s a simple, minute-long test you can perform to determine if your child has scoliosis and needs to see a chiropractor who specializes in scoliosis: